Boss Wants Me To Train My Replacement – 20 Things To Do

 Boss Wants Me To Train My Replacement (2)

-By talking to your boss, you can better understand the situation.
-You can potentially come to a resolution that works for both of you.
+By having a talk, you can understand the situation better and find a solution that works well for both of you.

 2. Set Expectations: